mervick/rhythmbox-telegram/README.md

 ## Installation

-**Note:** In all cases of installation, the plugin depends on TDLib, and for architectures other than x64, you will need to install TDLib manually.
+**Note:** Regardless of the installation method, the plugin depends on TDLib.
+For architectures other than x64, TDLib must be installed manually.
 Refer to the official [TDLib GitHub repository](https://github.com/tdlib/td) for instructions.

 ### Method 1: Install from Debian Package